+- (A) methods of discovery may be used in any sequence; and - (B) discovery by one party does not require any other party to delay its discovery.

+(3) Electronic Delivery.
+Unless otherwise allowed by the Court for good cause shown, all discovery responses and documents produced by a party shall be delivered via an electronic sharing methodology as agreed upon or approved at the initial conference.
+All documents delivered as a means of document production shall contain a bates stamp number on each page, as directed by the chancery court at the initial conference.

-- (B) discovery by one party does not require any other party to delay its discovery. - (e) Supplementing Disclosures and Responses. - (1) In General.
-A party who has made a disclosure under Rule 26(a)-or who has responded to an interrogatory, request for production, or request for admission-must supplement or correct its disclosure or response: - (A) in a timely manner if the party learns that in some material respect the disclosure or response is incomplete or incorrect, and if the additional or corrective information has not otherwise been made known to the other parties during the discovery process or in writing; or - (B) as ordered by the court. - (2) Expert Witness.
+(e) Supplementing Disclosures and Responses.

+(1) In General.
+A party who has made a disclosure under Rule 26(a)--or who has responded to an interrogatory, request for production, or request for admission--must supplement or correct its disclosure or response:

+(A) in a timely manner if the party learns that in some material respect the disclosure or response is incomplete or incorrect, and if the additional or corrective information has not otherwise been made known to the other parties during the discovery process or in writing; or

+(B) as ordered by the chancery court.

+(2) Expert Witness.
 For an expert whose report must be disclosed under Rule 26(a)(2)(B), the party's duty to supplement extends both to information included in the report and to information given during the expert's deposition.
-Any additions or changes to this information must be disclosed by the time the party's pretrial disclosures under Rule 26(a)(3) are due. - (f) Discovery Conference.
-At any time after commencement of an action the court may direct the attorneys for the parties to appear before it for a conference on the subject of discovery.
-The court shall do so upon motion by the attorney for any party if the motion includes: - (1) a statement of the issues as they then appear; - (2) a proposed plan and schedule of discovery; - (3) any expansion or further limitation proposed to be placed on discovery; - (4) any other proposed orders with respect to discovery; and - (5) a statement showing that the attorney making the motion has made a reasonable effort to reach agreement with opposing attorneys on the matters set forth in the motion.
+Any additions or changes to this information must be disclosed by the time the party's pretrial disclosures under Rule 26(a)(3) are due.

+(f) Discovery Conference.
+At any time after commencement of an action the chancery court may direct the attorneys for the parties to appear before it for a conference on the subject of discovery.
+The chancery court shall do so upon motion by the attorney for any party if the motion includes:

+(1) a statement of the issues as they then appear;

+(2) a proposed plan and schedule of discovery;

+(3) any expansion or further limitation proposed to be placed on discovery;

+(4) any other proposed orders with respect to discovery; and

+(5) a statement showing that the attorney making the motion has made a reasonable effort to reach agreement with opposing attorneys on the matters set forth in the motion.
 Each party and each party's attorney are under a duty to participate in good faith in the framing of a discovery plan if a plan is proposed by the attorney for any party.
 Notice of the motion shall be served on all parties.
-Objections or additions to matters set forth in the motion shall be served not later than 14 days after service of the motion.
+Objections or additions to matters set forth in the motion shall be served of the motion.

-Following the discovery conference, the court shall enter an order tentatively identifying the issues for discovery purposes, establishing a plan and schedule for discovery, setting limitations on discovery, if any; and determining such other matters, including the allocation of expenses, as are necessary for the proper management of discovery in the action.
+Following the discovery conference, the chancery court shall enter an order tentatively identifying the issues for discovery purposes, establishing a plan and schedule for discovery, setting limitations on discovery, if any; and determining such other matters, including the allocation of expenses, as are necessary for the proper management of discovery in the action.
 An order may be altered or amended whenever justice so requires.

-Subject to the right of a party who properly moves for a discovery conference to prompt convening of the conference, the court may combine the discovery conference with a pretrial conference authorized by Rule 16.
+Subject to the right of a party who properly moves for a discovery conference to prompt convening of the conference, the chancery court may combine the discovery conference with a pretrial conference authorized by Rule 16.